AmpliconSuite/.github/profile/README.md

 **[AmpliconSuiteAggregator](https://github.com/AmpliconSuite/AmpliconSuiteAggregator)**: Takes AmpliconSuite-pipeline output files and prepares them for upload to AmpliconRepository.
 Can be used via web interface at [genepattern.ucsd.edu](https://genepattern.ucsd.edu/gp/pages/login.jsf).

+**[ecSimulator](https://github.com/AmpliconSuite/ecSimulator)**: Simulate ecDNA genome structures with user-specified properties.
+Also allows simulation of sequencing reads from the structures.